alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

 <li>cloudsploit (Aqua) - an open-source project designed to allow detection of security risks in cloud infrastructure accounts: https://github.com/aquasecurity/cloudsploit </li>
 <li>deepfence SecretScanner - helps users scan their container images or local directories on hosts and outputs JSON file with details of all the secrets found: https://github.com/deepfence/SecretScanner </li>
 <li>OpenCSPM - an open-source platform for gaining deeper insight into your cloud configuration and metadata to help understand and reduce risk over time: https://github.com/OpenCSPM/opencspm </li>
-<li>endgame - An AWS Pentesting tool that lets you use one-liner commands to backdoor an AWS account's resources with a rogue AWS account - or share the resources with the entire Internet: https://endgame.readthedocs.io/en/latest/ </li>
+<li>endgame - An AWS Pentesting tool that `let`s you use one-liner commands to backdoor an AWS account's resources with a rogue AWS account - or share the resources with the entire Internet: https://endgame.readthedocs.io/en/latest/ </li>
 <li>rpCheckup - an AWS resource policy security checkup tool that identifies public, external account access, intra-org account access, and private resources.
 It makes it easy to reason about resource visibility across all the accounts in your org: https://github.com/goldfiglabs/rpCheckup </li>
 <li>prawler - is a command line tool for AWS Security Best Practices Assessment, Auditing, Hardening and Forensics Readiness Tool: https://github.com/toniblyx/prowler </li>
 <li>cloudmapper - helps you analyze your Amazon Web Services (AWS) environments.
 The original purpose was to generate network diagrams and display them in your browser.
 It now contains much more functionality, including auditing for security issues: https://github.com/duo-labs/cloudmapper</li>